 All assistance is FREE to any student interested in attending FLC.

-The Coalition for Humane Immigrant Rights (CHIRLA), in collaboration with Los Rios Community College District, offers free virtual/telephone immigration consultations to Los Rios students, faculty, and staff.
+The Coalition for Humane Immigrant Rights (CHIRLA), in collaboration with Los Rios Community College District, offers free virtual and in person immigration consultations to Los Rios students, faculty, and staff.
 CHIRLA immigration services include:

 - Immigration consultations